hungovercoders-blog/datagriff/docs/_posts/2025-03-25-render-beautiful-api-contract-docs-with-docusuarus/2025-03-25-render-beautiful-api-contract-docs-with-docusuarus.md

 ## Add API Contract

-In the static/contracts/whiskey/api/v1/ directoy add a file called whiskey.oas.1.0.yml with the following content:
+In the static/contracts/whiskey/api/v1/ directory add a file called whiskey.oas.1.0.yml with the following content:

 ```yaml
 openapi: 3.0.1